ethancpwoo/quadrupedal-sim/README.md

 Using ROS2 Humble to port actions to real robot through UART.

+STATUS: I have been working on this project for 3 months now, I will take a break and revisit with other improvements hopefully in the near future!

 ## Motivation

 The motivation of this project is robotics exploration and control system development.
 Robotics are fascinating and this being the first legitimate robot that I have created/implemented by myself brought engineering design challenges that I have yet to encounter in my previous experiences.